egonw/blog/_posts/2007-03-26-acs-chicago-day-1.markdown

 Pence who focussed on the function in education.
 Francl put chemical blogging in some perspective which led to a short discussion on the difference in idea between blogs and wiki's.
 Gelder and Picione spoke about podcasting as multimedia blogs.
-Scott represented recent work by Nature in exploring Second Life technologies, and mentioned the chemistry on their island, which happened to host [a session of the First Online EMBL PhD Symposium last year](http://chem-bla-ics.blogspot.com/2006/12/chemoblogs-2.html).
+Scott represented recent work by Nature in exploring Second Life technologies, and mentioned the chemistry on their island, which happened to host [a session of the First Online EMBL PhD Symposium last year <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/12/06/chemoblogs-2.html).
 Bradley spoke about how he integrated blogs and wiki's into there practicals.
 The atmosphere of the session was relaxed and the discussion lively.